 Consider relapsing polychondritis if patients develop inflammation of the pinna or nasal cartilage, particularly with symptoms and signs compatible with respiratory tract chondritis or unexplained arthritis, ocular inflammation, or auditory or vestibular dysfunction.

-Treat mild disease with NSAIDs or dapsone.
+Treat mild ear disease with nonsteroidal anti-inflammatory drugs or dapsone.

 Treat more severe disease with corticosteroids and sometimes methotrexate or other immunosuppressants.